stevej52/jetnano_ros2/README.md

 # jetnano_ros2
-Robot Specific ROS2 Files for NAV2, SLAMToolbox and teleop-twist-joy on a Jetson Nano Robot
+Robot Specific ROS2 Files for Robot State Publisher, NAV2, SLAMToolbox and teleop-twist-joy on a Jetson Nano Robot